Published 00:35 IST, January 10th 2021

 Chinese Warship Tracks US Destroyer

-Meanwhile, in an apparent escalation, a Chinese warship shadowed a US guided-missile destroyer USS John S McCain, who was transiting through disputed waters of South China Sea recently, Fox News reported.
-While China has claimed its legitimate right over 1.3 million square kilometres of South China Sea, US ships regularly sail through it asserting freedom of navigation.
-As per ANI, US warship was sailing through Gaven Reef and Johnson South Reef when Chinese ship impeded its course.
+Meanwhile, in an apparent escalation, a Chinese warship shadowed a US guided-missile destroyer USS John S McCain, who was transiting through disputed waters of the South China Sea recently, Fox News reported.
+While China has claimed its legitimate right over the 1.3 million square kilometres of the South China Sea, US ships regularly sail through it asserting freedom of navigation.
+As per ANI, the US warship was sailing through Gaven Reef and Johnson South Reef when the Chinese ship impeded its course.

-"This freedom of navigation operation ('FOP') upheld rights, freedoms, and lawful uses of sea recognized in international law by challenging restrictions on incent pass imposed by China, Vietnam, and Taiwan.
-All interactions with foreign military forces were consistent with international rms and did t impact operation," 7th Fleet of United States Navy wrote in a statement.
+"This freedom of navigation operation ('FONOP') upheld the rights, freedoms, and lawful uses of the sea recognized in international law by challenging restrictions on innocent passage imposed by China, Vietnam, and Taiwan.
+All interactions with foreign military forces were consistent with international norms and did not impact the operation," the 7th Fleet of United States Navy wrote in a statement.

 (With ANI Inputs)